 “We’re going to see defaults remain very low,” Gershon Distenfeld, director of high-yield credit at AllianceBernstein LP, which oversees about $20 billion of high-yield debt, said in a telephone interview.
 “We just went through a default cycle where the weakest companies were thrown out, and most other companies just don’t have liquidity needs over the next two or three years.”

-Debt burdens at U.S. speculative-grade companies have also dropped below levels from before Lehman’s collapse (LEHMQ).
+Debt burdens at U.S. speculative-grade companies have also dropped below levels from before Lehman’s collapse (LEHMQ:US).
 The ratio of debt to earnings before interest, taxes, depreciation and amortization among high-yield issuers has held at 3.9 for the past three quarters, compared with 4.3 in the second quarter of 2008, according to JPMorgan Chase & Co. data.
 The level reached 5.2 in the third quarter of 2009.

 Current growth should be strong enough to sustain coupon payments on junk-bond holdings, according to Jeff Peskind, chief investment officer of Phoenix Investment Adviser in New York.